wp-plugins/easy-site-importer/readme.txt

 * Filter the html to remove inline CSS, Class, Span or Div tags
 * Identify and replace hard coded absolute URLs
 * Import any images found into the media uploads directory and change the image tags
-* Import SEO title and description tags into wordpress SEO YOAST plugin
+* Import SEO title and description tags into wordpress SEO YOAST, All in One SEO Pack and Add Meta plugin

 == Installation ==